Parallel-NetCDF/PnetCDF/sneak_peek.md

     APIs to read and write a NetCDF-4 file.
 Users now can add NC_NETCDF4 flag when calling ncmpi_create() to create NetCDF-4 files.
-For opening NetCDF-4 files, no additional flag is needed, as PnetCDF automatically detects the file format and uses the corresponding I/O driver underneath.
+For opening NetCDF-4 files, no additional flag is needed, as PnetCDF automatically detects the file format and uses the HDF5 I/O driver underneath.
+This feature is provided for convenience purpose.
+The parallel I/O performance to NetCDF-4 files is expected no difference from using NetCDF-4 library directly.
   + Per-file thread-safe capability is added.
 This feature can be enabled at configure time by adding command-line option `--enable-thread-safe`.
 In addition, option `--with-pthread` can be used to specify the install path